Healthy breakfast

 Move over boring lunches-coconut wraps are my go-to for a quick, clean, and totally delicious meal!
 They're grain-free, gluten-free, low-carb, and perfect for wrapping up whatever I fancy—veggies, avocado, pesto, soft cheeses, eggs, or grilled chicken.
 So versatile, so satisfying, and sooo good.
 If you haven’t tried these tropical little lifesavers yet, your taste buds are missing out!

-Sometimes I have buckwheat noodles after my breakfast bowl if I ‘m very hungry after a workout.
+Sometimes I have buckwheat noodles after my breakfast bowl if I’m very hungry after a workout.
+I don’t skimp on food.
+If I’m hungry I eat.

 I love cherries!